-Other specific capital projects, not funded by user charges, will only be considered for loan funding where the project is considered by Council to be beneficial to the majority of ratepayers.
+Other specific capital projects, not funded by user charges, will only be considered for loan funding where the project is considered by Council to be beneficial to most ratepayers.

 Financing of major infrastructure assets requires a strategic approach to evaluate the risk exposure to Council.